Catholic Diocese of Lincoln: 1887 to 1900

 The Diocese of Lincoln was established on August 2, 1887, by Pope Leo XIII with territory taken from the Diocese of Omaha.
 He appointed Thomas Bonacum of St. Louis as the first bishop of Lincoln.

 When Bonacum became bishop in 1888, the diocese had a Catholic population of 23,000 with 32 priests, 29 parishes, and three parochial schools.
 In 1888, Bonacum sued Patrick Egan, a prominent Lincoln citizen, for failing to pay a money pledge for St. Teresa's Pro-Cathedral.
-The case went to the Nebraska Supreme Court, which ordered Egan to pay the pledge.
+The case went to the Nebraska Supreme Court, which ordered Egan to pay the pledge.In 1889, the Sisters of St. Francis of Perpetual Adoration opened St. Elizabeth Hospital in Lincoln.
+It is today CHI Health St. Elizabeth.

 In 1891, Bonacum brought the priest Martin Corbett of Palmyra before a diocesan court of five other priests.
-The court dismissed the charges.
+Bonacum and Corbett had undergone a series of disputes, leading to the court battle.
+The court dismissed the charges against Corbett.
 Bonacum then tried to force Corbett to resign his position in 1894.
 Corbett refused and later sued Bonacum in civil court for libel.
 The case was dismissed.
 Bonacum became the first Catholic bishop in the United States to be sued in civil court.

 1900 to 1957

-By the time of Bonacum's death in 1911, there was a Catholic population of 37,000 with 84 priests, 135 churches and 65 with resident pastors, and 28 parochial schools.
+By the time of Bonacum's death in 1911, the diocese had a Catholic population of 37,000 with 84 priests, 135 churches and 65 with resident pastors, and 28 parochial schools.
 Later that year, John Tihen of St. Louis was appointed the second bishop of Lincoln.
-Four years later, Tihen was appointed bishop of the Diocese of Denver in 1917.
+In December 2011, Tihen consecrated the Cathedral of Our Lady of the Immaculate Conception in LincolnTihen was appointed bishop of the Diocese of Denver in 1917.

 Bishop Charles O'Reilly from the Diocese of Baker City was named the third bishop of Lincoln in 1918 by Pope Benedict XV.
-Early into his tenure at Lincoln, O'Reilly had to contend with the 1918 influenza pandemic, which claimed the lives of many priests and religious sisters.
+Early into his tenure at Lincoln, O'Reilly had to contend with the 1918 influenza pandemic, which claimed the lives of many priests and religious sisters in the diocese.
 He traveled to Rome in 1921 to recruit more priests, especially for the large Czech-speaking population in the diocese.
 During his five years as bishop, he established six new parochial schools and three new parishes.

 After O'Reilly died in 1923, Pope Pius XI named Francis Beckman of the Archdiocese of Cincinnati as his replacement.
 In 1930, Beckman was named archbishop of the Archdiocese of Dubuque.
 His successor in Lincoln was Louis Kucera of Dubuque.
 Kucera served as bishop for 27 years until his death in 1957.
 Auxiliary Bishop James Casey of Lincoln succeeded Kucera that same year.